 Our goal is to use our travel as a means for social change.
 Some of our work includes volunteering at Asocicasión Humanitaria San Fransisco de Asis (AHSFA) in Colán, Peru, sharing our Street Tails blog posts that covers animal rescues while traveling, and raising money for designated charities.

-As we finish South America, we have set our goal of raising $1,125, that is $1 for every kilometer we ride in Colombia.
-Every single dollar donated will go directly to Defenzoores, a Medellin, Colombia-based, non-profit organization created in 1996 that promotes respectful coexistence with animals and their environment through awareness and education to the community.
+When we finished South America, we had set a goal of raising $1,125, that is $1 for every kilometer we were planning to ride in Colombia.
+We raised over $1,500!
+Every single dollar donated went directly to Defenzoores, a Medellin, Colombia-based, non-profit organization created in 1996 that promotes respectful coexistence with animals and their environment through awareness and education to the community.